Wirtschaftswunder: Marshall Plan

 Thousands of the best German researchers and engineers worked in the Soviet Union and in the United States.
-The United States only extended the 1948–1952 Marshall Plan to Western Germany after it realized that the suppression of the West German economy was holding back the recovery of other European countries; the Marshall Plan was not the main force behind the Wirtschaftswunder.
+The United States only extended the 1948–1952 Marshall Plan to Western Germany after it realised that the suppression of the West German economy was holding back the recovery of other European countries; the Marshall Plan was not the main force behind the Wirtschaftswunder.
 However, Marshall aid likely greatly contributed to Germany's overall economic recovery.
 Furthermore, often overlooked is the effect of the "unofficial contributions" of 150,000 U.S. occupation troops, earning as much as 4 Deutschmark to the dollar.
 These marks were spent within West Germany to buy food, luxury items, beer and cars, as well as entertaining the locals and for prostitutes.
 During exercises the number of such military personnel would swell to over 250,000.
 Nonetheless, the amount of monetary aid, which was mainly in the form of loans, about $1.4 billion, was greatly overshadowed by the amount the Germans had to pay back as war reparations and by the charges which the Allies imposed on the Germans for the ongoing cost of the occupation, about $2.4 billion per year.
 In 1953 it was decided that Germany would repay $1.1 billion of the aid it had received.
 The last repayment was made in June 1971.

 The demands of the Korean War of 1950–1953 led to a global shortage of goods that helped overcome lingering resistance to the purchase of West German products.
 At the time West Germany had a large pool of skilled labour, partly as a result of the deportations and migrations of Germans, which involved up to 16.5 million people.
 This helped West Germany to more than double the value of its exports during and shortly after the war.
 Apart from these factors, hard work and long hours at full capacity among the population in the 1950s, 1960s and early 1970s – and, from the mid-1950s onward, extra labour supplied by thousands of foreign migrant Gastarbeiter ("guest workers") – provided a vital force sustaining the economic upturn.
 From the late 1950s, West Germany had one of the world's most powerful economies.
 The East German economy also showed strong growth; but not as much as in West Germany, due to the bureaucratic system, emigration of working-age East Germans to West Germany, and materiel sent as reparations to the USSR.
 Unemployment hit a record low of 0.7–0.8% in 1961–1966 and 1970–1971.
 Ludwig Erhard, who served as Minister of the Economy in Chancellor Adenauer's cabinet from 1949 until 1963 and later became Chancellor himself (1963–1966), is often associated with the West German Wirtschaftswunder.